 The expansion of virtual wards – particularly with a focus on older patients with long-term conditions – and those with complex nutritional needs, presents an important opportunity to ensure patients are receiving the high-quality nutritional care and support they need while on a virtual ward and to build on existing, successful, approaches to providing healthcare in the home.

-The New Labour Government have also committed to a policy of the NHS moving to to a Neighbourhood Health Service, with more care delivered in local communities to spot problems earlier, with resources moved to primary care and community services.
+The New Labour Government have also committed to a policy of the NHS moving to a Neighbourhood Health Service, with more care delivered in local communities to spot problems earlier, with resources moved to primary care and community services.

-A key question for the health service is how to develop a realistic approach to increasing out of hospital care closer to and in the home, recognising the diversity of existing models.
+A key question for the health service is how to develop a realistic approach to increasing out-of-hospital care closer to and in the home, recognising the diversity of existing models.
 For the NHS leadership, there is a need therefore to set out what outcomes should be prioritised.
 This includes how these should be measured and how can health and social care services work together and in partnership with the third and commercial sectors to implement effective models of healthcare in the home that recognise the needs of different ICB areas.

 Virtual wards represent an evolution of care that is already being provided to patients in their homes, with healthcare in the home and homecare services well established across the UK.
-Over the last twenty years BSNA members have provided nutritional care and treatments including tube feeding, parenteral nutrition, Outpatient Parenteral Antimicrobial Therapy (OPAT) and chemotherapy at home.
+Over the last twenty years, BSNA members have provided nutritional care and treatments including tube feeding, parenteral nutrition, Outpatient Parenteral Antimicrobial Therapy (OPAT) and chemotherapy at home.
 Working in partnership with the NHS and other partners, our members have worked to deliver treatment and support to thousands of patients so that they are empowered to manage their condition and live their lives to the full.

 With their depth of knowledge and expertise, BSNA members seek to work with NHS partners and support the expansion of both healthcare in the home and the development of virtual wards across ICS areas, with the patient at the heart of service delivery.